wayneIBM/vpc-on-classic/known-limitations.md

 * {{site.data.keyword.vpc_short}} does not support multicast or broadcast domains.
 * {{site.data.keyword.vpc_short}} does not provide end-to-end encryption.
 * A VPC cannot be peered with other VPCs.
+While it is possible to connect VPCs with either VPN Gateways or Floating IPs, there is no automatic route advertisement between the two VPCs.
+Static routes must be used in each VPC to enable layer 3 connectivity between the two VPCs.
+See [How to use a VPN Gateway to connect two VPCs](/docs/vpc-on-classic-network?topic=vpc-on-classic-network---using-vpn-with-your-vpc#vpn-example) and [Route traffic between two VPCs](/docs/vpc-on-classic-network?topic=vpc-on-classic-network-setting-up-advanced-routing-in-vpc#route-traffic-back-through-an-outgoing-vpn-gateway-to-create-bi-directional-communication-between-two-vpcs) for two possible ways you can achieve VPC to VPC connectivity.
 * Cloud Service Endpoints are not supported by VPC.
 See [Service endpoints available for IBM Cloud VPC](/docs/vpc-on-classic?topic=vpc-on-classic-service-endpoints-available-for-ibm-cloud-vpc) for services that are available.

 ### Compute